 Following puberty, the anatomical inhibition of the foreskin has a direct and active effect on self pleasuring behaviour.
 Phimosis preconditions the sexual behaviour, fantasy, and the consequent social behaviour.

 Each specific phimotic condition has a specific effect.
 Masturbation in the flaccid state does not support penetrative fantasies.
-The potential pain of the frenulum or relative phimosis is normally associated with subconscious fear and its consequences.
-A tighter phimotic ring directly restricts stimulation and awareness of the glans, – and though imagination plays the largest role in sexual matters, if the corporeal self-awareness is limited, then the imaginative fantasy will also be limited.
-All these conditions physiologically inhibit the full and normal potential of the anatomical member, and thus openness, versatility, and fulfilment in sexual fantasy and behaviour.
+The potential pain of the frenulum or relative phimosis stimulates and associates with subconscious fear of sex.
+A tighter phimotic ring directly restricts stimulation and awareness of the glans – and though imagination plays the largest role in sexual matters, if the corporeal self-awareness is limited, then the imaginative fantasy will also be limited.
+All these conditions physiologically inhibit the full and normal potential of the anatomical member, and a psychological attitude of openness, versatility, and fulfilment in sexual fantasy and behaviour.

 Phimosis stimulates and supports all forms of non-penetrative, inhibited and deviant sex from dominas' slaves to paedophilia.
 Basically, it reinforces tendencies towards loneliness and confusion, and it wastes love.

 This is a deeply seated chaos factor in our culture.
 And these days it's senseless: The modern solution to phimosis would be a few drops of an enzyme solution to release any stubborn painful epithelial adhesions between glans and foreskin, at an early age.
 This would enable infant boys to play with and stretch any tightness out of their own foreskin.